5 running tips for new runners

 While it's an exhilarating feeling to run in the great outdoors, we have got to make sure that there is no immediate physical danger.
 Remember to always be aware of your surroundings.
 It's best not to carry any valuables or wear jewelry.
 I usually just carry my phone discreetly, in case of emergencies.
 A lot of runners do not even carry phones along on their runs.
 If you're a music person and need your headphones for the run (Note to my runner father - "okay Dad, I won't wear headphones on runs, I promise!") make sure that you do not wear noise cancelling headphones and keep the volume down.
 You want to be able to hear oncoming traffic (always face the traffic), people, dogs, whatever.
 Try to schedule runs in day light hours and in known localities which are frequented by other walkers and runners.

 If you are a type 1 diabetic out on a jog - whether you are a regular runner or a newbie and feeling odd/cranky/hungry/more sweaty than usual/just normal?
-Check BG!
+Check your blood sugars!
 I can't reiterate the importance of checking sugars enough, especially when you are exercising.
-Goes without saying, always carry your glucometer or ensure you're wearing a CGM (Continuous Glucose Monitor)or FGM (Flash Glucose Monitor) to have access to your blood glucose at all times.
+Goes without saying, always carry your glucometer or ensure you're wearing a CGM (Continuous Glucose Monitor) or FGM (Flash Glucose Monitor) to have access to your blood glucose at all times.
 Never, ever leave the house without hypo treatment (glucose tabs, sugar, or any fast acting carbohydrate that can bring your sugars back to normal).

 A very important objective of any form of exercise is to feel good!
 Try not to feel too conscious about who is looking/judging or what people might think about you running on the road.
 This one time I woke up late, wanted to clock in a run and ran in the afternoon.
 I'm pretty sure I got more than one strange look.
 Did it matter?
 Not at all!
 No one really cares about your running style, pace or outfit (run even if you are wearing a saree, it does not matter.
 If you like it and you are comfortable, just go for it!)
 Everybody's body parts jiggle when they run.
 Deal with it, no need to feel shy.
 Wear comfortable, breathable clothes and shoes that are not too tight.
 Take a friend along if you feel you need company.

-Remember, the most important tip to run - whether a jog or a 5k or a marathon - is to simply put one foot in front of another and keep going!
+Remember, the most important tip to run - whether a jog or a 5k or a marathon or more - is to simply put one foot in front of another and keep going!